bitmovin/bitmovin-player-flutter/doc/ios-spm-migration.md

 when a local checkout directory differs from the Dart package name.
 For local development, clone this repository into `bitmovin_player` and use a path dependency.
-Use the published pub.dev package for applications; direct Git dependencies with the repository name `bitmovin-player-flutter` are not supported by this draft.
+Use the published pub.dev package for applications; direct Git dependencies with the repository name `bitmovin-player-flutter` are not supported with Flutter 3.44.
 The upstream fix must reach a supported stable Flutter version before lifting this restriction.